DiniskaWolfiii/DiniskaWolfiii/README.md

 * Has a deep sense of humor
 * Loves Memes
 * Motorcyclist
-* Pizza Hawaii is a crime
+* Pizza Hawaii is a crime to humanity

 ## Contact
 Discord: Wolfiii#1812\